 In a previous article I have shown how the use of the ASMR method dampens the excess mortality of an aging population.
-In short: you convert the mortality by age to a population that does not change.
-It doesn't grow or shrink and there is no aging population either, nothing baby boom.
-Each age group keeps the exact same size at ASMR.
-This means that with an aging population, you cross out many more elderly people at the end of a time series than at the beginning of a series of years.
-And therefore mortality – because mortality is mainly among the elderly.
+In short: you convert the mortality per age to a population that does not change.
+It is not growing or shrinking and there is no aging, no baby boom.
+Each age group maintains exactly the same size in ASMR.
+This means that with an aging population you remove many more elderly people at the end of a time series than at the beginning of a series of years.
+And therefore mortality - because mortality mainly affects the elderly.

 The problem arises when 'alarmists' point to this graph: the 'crude' mortality in the Netherlands.
 Crude stands for 'rough': without corrections.
-Actual mortality probabilities by age, applied to the actual population structure.
-This is the measured number of deaths.
+Actual mortality probabilities per age, applied to the actual population structure.
+This results in the measured number of deaths.

-The objection that is made to this is that you take all kinds of factors into account: 'confounders'.
+The objection to this is that you include all kinds of factors: 'confounders'.
 After all, the line is rising while in reality we are getting older and healthier.
 How is that possible?
-This is due to the growth of the population.
-With more people, you also get more deaths.
-Plus the baby boom/aging is exploding.
+This is due to population growth.
+With more people you also get more deaths.
+Plus the baby boom/aging population is exploding.
 People then say: you have to get that out, with ASMR, that explains everything.
-Then it is huge with that mortality.
-Yes, quite a lot, I think, but those people will die, that's just the definition of mortality.
-And therefore also much more mortality than expected and that is the definition of excess mortality.
+Then the mortality rate is really bad.
+Yes, quite crazy, I think, but those people do die, that is the definition of mortality.
+And therefore much more mortality than expected and that is the definition of excess mortality.

-So if you apply ASMR to an aging population, you should by definition see less current mortality compared to the past – because fewer elderly people are calculated than there actually are or the elderly are increased less than at the beginning of the measurement period, which of course gives the same effect.
+So if you apply ASMR to an aging population, you must by definition see less current mortality compared to the past - because fewer elderly people are taken into account than there actually are, or the elderly are being supplemented less than at the beginning of the measurement period, which of course has the same effect.

 Simple proof: ageing is the sure not